volodymyrhudyma/blog/content/blog/abstract-vs-strict-comparison-in-javascript.md

 ## Which One To Use?

-In 99% of the cases, you should use Strict equality (**\===**), since it will increase the clarity of the code and eliminate any false positives that may occur.
+In 99% of cases, you should use Strict Equality (**\===**), as it increases the clarity of the code and eliminates any false positives that may occur.

-If you need to compare the values of different types, do the type conversion explicitly by yourself.
+If you need to compare the values of different types, do the type conversion explicitly yourself.

-This will increase the readability and maintainability of your code because not all developers are aware of the type coercion algorithm used by the Abstract equality operator.
+This also increases the readability and maintainability of your code, since not all developers know how the type conversion algorithm is used by the Abstract Equality Operator.

 ## Summary

-In this article we have learned the main difference between the Abstract and Strict comparisons in JavaScript and what algorithms do they both use when comparing operands.
+In this article, we learned about the main difference between Abstract and Strict comparisons in JavaScript and what algorithms they both use when comparing operands.

 This is one of the most important topics to understand both, for beginners and experienced developers, since making a mistake (missing one **\=** sign) is not as hard as debugging the resulting error.